 Mind Screw: In Yoku Man's stage, the song incorporates the sound effect of the blocks to try to throw your timing off.
 Moreover, an enemy type drops fake platforms into the screen and it's easy to forget which is which if you're too focused in shooting.
 Furthermore, there are enemies that disguise themselves as disappearing blocks before attacking.
 Also, there's hologram machines that hide the level with a psychedelic pattern.
 To say nothing of the really weird looping maze and its illusory platforms.
 It's basically Mind Screw: the Level.

 Trinitro Man used to be called Nitro Man, until a Robot Master sharing his name appeared in 10.
-This resulted in a lot of discussion on what he should be called, leading to his current placeholder name.
-Yet, the fans and the creators still couldn't decide on his official name, eventually prompting MegaPhilX to post a video poll.
+This resulted in a lot of discussion on what he should be called, leading to his current name.
+Yet at the time, it was merely a placeholder, as the fans and the creators still couldn't decide on his official name, eventually prompting MegaPhilX to post a video poll.

 The game itself was called Mega Man 10 until the actual game was announced.